Writing Exercises: Freewriting

 At first, freewriting is a bit of a struggle, but if you stick with it, you will produce some gems.
 The trick is to get out of the way, and let your subconscious take over.
 Most writing exercises ask you to think.
 This one requires you do anything but that.

-This is not like other writing exercises because freewriting is also a tool that you can use to generate written material for a variety of projects.
-It will also help you clear your head or tap into your deeper thoughts.
+Freewriting is not like other writing exercises; it allows you to generate written material for a variety of projects.
+It can also help you clear your head or tap into your deeper thoughts.

 Writing Exercises and Train of Thought

 The first few times I tried freewriting, I botched it.
 I would describe everything I’d done that day or jot down my thoughts on a particular subject in a random, messy way.
 Finally, in one of my creative writing classes, I got to hear some examples of freewriting and something clicked.
 Freewriting is not about train of thought, it’s about stream of consciousness, and there’s a big difference.

 Here is an example of one of my early attempts at freewriting: